 If you are looking for very local services at fixed locations (eg community centres, church halls etc) in a particular area, you can put the place name in the search bar (for example: Chandlers Ford or Romsey) although we would advise against using this to search for services such as befriending, dementia help etc for the reasons above.

-When you select one of the district or borough council districts as a filter, the listings shown will be groups and activities which are accessible to residents living in that area.
-They are not necessarily services based in that area.
-For example, if you were searching for accommodation advice, Age Concern Hampshire (based in Winchester) would be in the results, whichever area you filtered by.
+When you select one of the locations as a filter, the listings shown will be groups and activities which are accessible to residents living in that area.
+They are not necessarily services physically based in that area.

 You can use the ‘My favourites’ button on any page of the website, including search results, to gather pages together to print out as a booklet.
 This is not yet available on the app.